Scarlet-Fox/V3-Mod-Military-Logistics/README.md

 In addition to stockpiling goods, logistics centers will provide your country with additional bureaucracy points and, when they're setup as military academies, they provide some amount of innovation and improved qualifications (training) for your pops.

 AI players will build logistics centers, and the centers improve the AI effectiveness.
-Great powers build logistics centers most frequently, but I've seen smaller nations build time sometimes as well.
+Great powers build logistics centers most frequently, but I've seen smaller nations build them sometimes as well.

 This is a lightweight mod that does not dramatically change game performance.
 It should also be compatible with any mods that don't make dramatic changes to the type of goods used by military units.
 (Yes, it works with VTM!)